AshleyDhevalall/dotnet-coverage/README.md

 docker build --network=host --no-cache .
 ```

-7. Go to SonarQube server
+7. Go to SonarQube server on http://localhost:9000

 8. The project will displayed on the home page with the code coverage percentage.